AdobeDocs/experience-platform.en/help/destinations/catalog/crm/outreach.md

 1. In the [!UICONTROL Mapping] step, click **[!UICONTROL Add new mapping]**, you will see a new mapping row on the screen.
 ![Platform UI screenshot showing how to Add new mapping](../../assets/catalog/crm/outreach/add-new-mapping.png)

-1. In the [!UICONTROL Select source field] window, when selecting the source field choose the **[!UICONTROL Select identity namespace]** category and add the desired mappings.
+1. In the [!UICONTROL Select source field] window, choose the **[!UICONTROL Select identity namespace]** category and add the desired mappings.
 ![Platform UI screenshot showing Source mapping](../../assets/catalog/crm/outreach/source-mapping.png)

 1. In the [!UICONTROL Select target field] window, select the type of target field that you want to map your source field to.